MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 * [tzlocal](https://github.com/regebro/tzlocal): Timezone libraries.
 These allow the scoreboard to convert times to your local timezone
 * [feedparser](https://pypi.org/project/feedparser/): Used to fetch and parse RSS feeds.
 The scoreboard uses this to show news headlines.
 * [pyowm](https://github.com/csparpa/pyowm): OpenWeatherMap API interactions.
 We use this to get the local weather for display on the offday screen.
 For more information on how to finish setting up the weather, visit the [weather section](#weather) of this README.
-* [MLB-StatsAPI](https://pypi.org/project/MLB-StatsAPI/): The main library that fetches and parses all of the actual MLB data being displayed, alongside [mlbgame](https://github.com/panzarino/mlbgame) which primarily fetches important dates like the start of the All-Star break.
+* [MLB-StatsAPI](https://pypi.org/project/MLB-StatsAPI/): The main library that fetches and parses all of the actual MLB data being displayed

 #### Updating